CharlesGodwin/pymagnum/docs/pymagnum-api.rst

     :param int packets:
         How many packets to capture in one sample, defaults to 50.
         Increase this size if you want a better analysis of the packets.
-Decrease to improve rsponse time but don't make it too small or you will get incomplete data.
+Decrease to improve response time but don't make it too small or you will get incomplete data.

     :param boolean cleanpackets:
         Allow object to try to fixup two adjacent :const:`UNKNOWN` packets by merging them, defaults to :const:`True`